abey79/vsketch/README.rst

 License
 =======

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the `LICENSE <LICENSE>`_ file for details.